KongHack/ORM/README.md

  - DBInterface for keeping DirectDB systems in line and universal
  - Support for auto-generation of getters/setters
  - Custom definition of variable visibility
- - Use Default Option
+ - Use Default Option (with a null override thing!)

 ### Version
-2.8.0
+2.8.1

 ###### Todo
 - Upgrade audit system to function in the DirectDBMultiClass
 - Upgrade audit system to handle non-integer primary keys
+- Add more docblocks to generated scripts

 ### Additional Information